KiwiSaver is a national and voluntary retirement investment scheme for New Zealanders

 - you buy your first home, or

 - a limited range of other criteria are met.
-Call us for more details.
+Call or email us for more details.

 KiwiSaver for first home buyers

-If you’ve been a member of KiwiSaver for three years, you may be eligible to withdraw some of your KiwiSaver savings to put toward purchasing your first home.
-Learn more about buying your first home, including what may be available to you through KiwiSaver and the KiwiSaver Home Start Grant.
+If you’ve been a member of KiwiSaver for three years, you may be eligible to withdraw some of your KiwiSaver investment to put toward purchasing your first home.
+Learn more about buying your first home, including what may be available to you through KiwiSaver and the KiwiSaver First Home Grant.

-For a free and no-obligation consultation with an Authorised Financial Adviser about topics such as how your current KiwiSaver Scheme investment compares, buying your first home, investing in more flexible investments than KiwiSaver, and/or how you can best prepare for retirement, call 0508 MILESTONE (0508 645 378) or leave your details and enquiry below.
+For a complimentary and no obligation consultation with a financial adviser about topics such as how your current KiwiSaver Scheme investment compares, buying your first home, investing in more flexible investments than KiwiSaver, and/or how you can best prepare for retirement, call 0508 645 378 or leave your details and enquiry below.